cif/interivew-code-challenge/README.md

-# The Best Interview Questions Ever
+# Customization Code Challenge
-Very often we have to manipulate information of various shapes within our applications.
+Often we have to manipulate information of various shapes within our applications.
 Both of the exercies contain a constant defined as `data` in global scope.

+The first of these exercies is straight forward, the second is a bit harder.

 * For each problem, write code that returns the desired new information.
 * You must **include tests** for any functions you write.
 * Watch your tests and code with `npm run watch`
 * You may install and use any external libraries you wish.

-### 1. Inverted Array Mode Function
+### 1. Inverted Array Mode

 Complete the function defined in `exercise-one/index.js`.
 The corresponding tests are in `exercise-one/index.test.js`